Sacred Cow Saturday - Episode 10 - Religion and Politics

 I often hear Ronald Reagan's name maligned by intellectuals but unlike Obama he showed that the issue of life was not “above his pay grade”.
 When asked when does life begin Reagan (like Obama) said he did not know, but in contrast to Obama he said that that uncertainty was reason enough never to allow abortion.
 It would seem that, if elected, Obama should get minimum wage.

 Again I want to stress that I am not overly interested in the political realm but I take keen interest in engaging a Christian worldview where our morality is biblically aligned and our political allegience lies with truth.
 And in light of this it is important to shed light on candidates who attempt to lure the Christian vote with a deceptive agenda and Obama continually attempts to position himself to the voting public as a Christian voice even though he denies so much of basic Christian truth including the exclusivity of Jesus.
-All that Obama has done, and quite effectively I might add, is to learn some christianese.
 My concern lies not with people voting for Barack Obama, my concern lies with the undiscerning church goer who votes for the pro murder candidate because he thinks he's voting for a Christian.

 The truth is that the "religious right" gets it wrong.
 But their failure has not been the issues they have fought or political opportunism.
 They have fought the right issues but have shifted the emphasis in evangelicalism from mission to activism.
 It is good to fight moral issues but fantasy to think that morality can be legislated.
 I often say that the heart of the human problem is the problem of the human heart and God's ordained method for changing the human heart has been faithful preaching; "For since, in the wisdom of God, the world did not know God through wisdom, it pleased God through the folly of what we preach to save those who believe" (I Corinthians 1:21).
 No amount of legislation can do what can only be done by God's Holy Spirit - regenerating the human heart.